City Budget and Finances

 To be effective, the City must be deliberate and direct resources to those areas most essential to the community's well being.
 Residents help guide this process through the biennial Citizen Satisfaction Survey and by talking with the City Council.

-Since 2009, the City has implemented eight tax relief initiatives (FY09, FY13 - FY19) focused on increasing the homestead exemption for residential property owners as new commercial properties have been developed.
-Since 2008, the City has moved from a 0% residential homestead exemption to a 20% exemption adopted for the FY 2018 budget.
+Since 2009, the City has implemented nine tax relief initiatives (FY 09, FY 13 - FY 20) focused on increasing the homestead exemption for residential property owners as new commercial properties have been developed.
+Since 2008, the City has moved from a 0% residential homestead exemption to a 20% exemption adopted with the FY 2018 budget.

 Southlake's sales tax rate is 8.25%.
 The City generates 2% on sales tax with one-percent (1%) going to the general fund; one-eighth percent (1/8%) to Crime Control and Prevention District (CCPD); one-half percent (1/2%) to Southlake Parks Development Corporation (SPDC) and three-eighths of a percent going to Community Enhancement & Development Corporation, (CEDC).
 These sales tax revenues support safety and security initiatives, Southlake's park system and the construction and operation of The Marq Southlake.

-Southlake's property tax rate is .447 (On every $100 of property value).
-The City has not raised its tax rate in 13 years and lowered it for FY19. .357 is dedicated to Maintenance & Operations or General Fund (M&O) and .09 is allotted to debt.
+Southlake's FY 2020 property tax rate is .41 (On every $100 of property value), with .33 is dedicated to Maintenance & Operations or General Fund (M&O) and .08 is allotted to debt.

 Presentation & Discussion